-The Educational Leadership Program offers degree candidates the opportunity to become educational leaders in a variety of school settings including, but not limited to, building level administrators (K-12), teacher leaders, central office supervisors, and upper-level administrators.
-In addition to the Master's degree, the Department offers the Alternate Certification in Educational Leadership.

-The goal of the Educational Leadership Program is to produce principals and leaders who match the needs of the school districts.
+In accordance with the mission of the university, the Educational Leadership Department offers programs that will enable degree candidates to become educational leaders in a variety of school settings including, but not limited to, building level administrators (K-12), teacher leaders, central office supervisors, and upper level administrators.
+The goal of this program is produce principals and other school leaders who better match the needs of the school districts.
 The program is standard driven and addresses guidelines and benchmarks articulated by the Interstate School Leaders Licensure Consortium (ISLLC), Educational Leadership Consortium Council, Southern Regional Education Board (SREB), and Louisiana Standards for School Principals (LPS).